gpayabyab/React-Portfolio/README.md

-# React + Vite
+# React Portfolio

+A portfolio using React to showcase my projects to prospective employers and to collaborate with fellow developers on exciting future projects

+# Notes

+Received support from the tutor with how to get started with my components files Received suport from teacher during office hours with some CSS styling

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+How to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: